Parent page: Altium NEXUS Server

 Installation on a Client Machine

-Installation of software on a client machine is a streamlined process, and simply involves:
+Installation of software on a client machine is a streamlined process and involves:

-- An Infrastructure Server Administrator downloading the required Deployment Package (from the Deployment Packages tab of the NIS interface), to obtain the Windows Installer Package file (<DeploymentPackageName>.msi).
+- A NEXUS Server Administrator downloading the required Deployment Package (from the Deployment Packages tab of the NIS interface), to obtain the Windows Installer Package file (<DeploymentPackageName>.msi).

 - Copying the MSI file to the target client machine.